 ~ All BBQ and cooking utensils. *A 3 piece knife set will be provided by Ergo Chef, our official supplier of BBQ Cook Knives.
 [View a video about Ergo Chef's Precision Sharp Ergonomic Cutlery] (although you may bring your own internal meat thermometers as long as they are new, sealed and in their packaging).

-If you want to use something special please email and we may purchase it for your use.
 You will not be allowed to bring any prepared sauces or broths from your kitchen even if you keep it strictly Kosher.
 However, you will be allowed to bring sauces that are sealed and brand new and Kosher certified.
-Once you have prepared all your meats they will be collected and placed in a well-marked plastic bag and placed in our refrigerators.
 If you are unsure about Kosher certification, please go to the Keystone K to view what is acceptable.

 Cooking teams will be responsible to bring their own flavored woods and charcoal (if you wish not to use Kingsford Blue Charcoal), as well as a fire extinguisher, cooler and sleeping gear and battery operated flashlights.
 If you'd like to bring a lounge chair or futon, you are encouraged to do so.
 If you wish to bring a small, portable generator it must be quiet running.
 We will also provide hot plates for all cooking teams.
 We are having a Chili Cookoff for public tasting at 2pm.
 You can use any meat or ingredient you wish to use as long as it is Kosher certified and checked by the Mashgiach.

 Interested in the official KCBS rules and regs?
 We have you covered!
 Click the button below to find out more.

 I do solemnly swear to objectively and subjectively evaluate each Barbeque meat that is presented to my eyes, my nose, my hands and my palate.
 I accept my duty to be an Official KCBS Certified Judge, so that truth, justice, excellence in Barbeque and the American Way of Life may be strengthened and preserved forever.

 What is KCBS?